Why The Kitchen Sink Gurgles When The Washing Machine Drains: Complete Guide

 So, what makes the kitchen sink gurgle now and then?
 Is it something you should be worried about?
 Can you fix it on your own?

-In this guide, I will explore all the reasons as to why the kitchen since gurgles when washing machine drains.
+In this guide, I will explore all the reasons why the kitchen gurgles when the washing machine drains.

 I will also review some of the possible solutions to the problem.

-Read more on Facts you Should Know About Whether You Can Wash Rugs in The Washing Machine
+Read more on Whether You Can Wash Rugs in The Washing Machine

-Why The Kitchens Sink Gurgles When The Washing Machine Drains: Reasons And Solutions
+Why My Kitchen Sink Gurgles When The Washing Machine Drains: Reasons And Solutions

-For your kitchen sink to gurgles when the washing machine drains, it simply means their drainage systems are connected to some point.
+For your kitchen sink to gurgle when the washing machine drains, it simply means their drainage systems are connected to some point.

 The gurgling sound from your sink is air from the drainage, which is escaping caused mainly by the pressure difference in the pipes.